 The Weather Widget provides current daily weather forecasts worldwide using a service called Open Weather Map as a source of weather data.

-The Weather Module is configured for Xibo Cloud Hosting customers and is provided as part of the service.
+The Weather Module is configured for Xibo Cloud hosted customers and is provided as part of the service.
 Please skip the installation steps detailed below and proceed to the Add Widget section.

-Non-Xibo Cloud Hosting customers please follow the installation steps as detailed below.
+Non-Xibo Cloud Hosted customers please follow the installation steps as detailed below.

 Update: Important news regarding Dark Sky 31st March 2020

 Dark Sky have announced that they have joined Apple and will no longer accept new API signups.
 The Dark Sky API service for existing customers will not be affected until the end of 2021.

 Click the link for further details Dark Sky - announcement